Devils Forward Brian Boyle Diagnosed with Chronic Myeloid Leukemia

 #NJDevils re Brian Boyle.
 From team Dr. Michael Farber: Boyle diagnosed with CML.
 A type of cancer of the bone marrow.
 Largely treatable.2017-9-19 21:17:58

-The 10-year veteran signed a two-year deal with the Devils this offseason after splitting time with the Tampa Bay Lightning and Toronto Maple Leafs last season.
+The 10-year veteran signed a two-year deal with the Devils in July after splitting time with the Tampa Bay Lightning and Toronto Maple Leafs last season.
 He finished the year with 13 goals and 12 assists in 75 games, adding two assists in six playoff games.